bioinformatics-ua/dicoogle/dicoogle/src/main/js/dicoogle-webcore/README.md

 ### Module

 In addition, a JavaScript module must be implemented, containing the entire logic and rendering of the plugin.
-The final script must expose a browser global variable with the name of the plugin in camel cases (e.g. 'cbir-query' becomes `cbirQuery`).
-When using browserify (see below), this conversion is done automatically.
+The final script must define a new named AMD module, with the exact same name of the plugin.

-The best and recommended way to do this is to make a module in UMD format.
-The developer can make a node-flavored CommonJS module and use browserify to convert it (and embed dependencies).
-The module must be a single function, in which instances must have a `render()` function returning a DOM element.
+Ths developer may also choose to create the module under the UMD format.
+The developer can make a node-flavored CommonJS module and use tools like browserify to convert it (and embed dependencies).
+The module must be a single constructor function, in which instances must have a `render()` function returning a DOM element.
+Most tools however, do not support creating a named AMD module, which is why these module specifications may change in the future.

-All modules will have access to a `DicoogleWeb` object for interfacing with Dicoogle.
+All modules will have access to the `dicoogle-web` module for interfacing with Dicoogle.
 If the plugin is to be attached to a result slot, it must also implement `onResult(result)`.
 Query plugins can invoke `issueQuery(...)` to perform a query and expose the results on the page (via result plugins).
 Other REST services exposed by Dicoogle are easily accessible with `request(...)`.